Bed & Breakfast in Central Florida

 Hollis Garden is a must-see.
 The formal neo-classical garden shares the shores of Lake Mirror with Barnett Family Park and Kryger Overlook Park.
 While its beauty is strikingly apparent, its story is not, unless you take a free guided tour.
 Ours guide had a passion for the plants and history this collection represents.
 The music of Bach, Mozart and Vivaldi accompanied us as our guide described the surroundings.
 Cascading spring water in The Grotto symbolizes the lifeblood of the land during Florida's primitive age.
 Herb and vegetable gardens signify the agrarian era, and floral rooms burst with color and represent refinement.
 The Trees of Americana are truly living history; each was planted from seeds or cuttings of those owned by Abraham Lincoln, Helen Keller, Martin Luther King and more, and new memories are made at The Gazebo, amphitheater and reception halls where weddings occur weekly.

-Tom's charming enclave is not far from the Terrace Hotel; it's just a walk, limousine or horse-drawn buggy ride away and a popular venue for wedding receptions.
+Close by is the Terrace Hotel; it's just a walk, limousine or horse-drawn buggy ride away and a popular venue for wedding receptions.
 Also overlooking Lake Mirror, the luxury hotel has a combination of nearly 90 spacious rooms and suites, banquet facilities and conference rooms.
 The atrium lobby alone is worth a peek; from black and white ceramic tile to nostalgic wicker furnishings and hand-painted murals, it's a 1920s treasure lovingly restored.
 We took it in over a midday repast at the hotel's lovely Terrace Grille.
 Generous portions of crunchy calamari and meaty crab cakes made it difficult, but not impossible, to squeeze in dessert from the "Sweet Endings" menu.

 A leisurely drive later we found a place of sweet beginnings, where weddings are picture-perfect and romance is in the air.
 Town Manor Bed and Breakfast is unassumingly tucked off the beaten path on Lake Juliana in Auburndale.
 Think hearts, flowers and lace, bicycles built for two and consummate beauty in every direction.
 All-inclusive, turn-key wedding coordination services have resulted in Town Manor voted “Best Wedding & Reception Venue” by Brides Choice.
 Hosting wedding couples and their guests from all over the world, this is where fairytales begin.
 Our room was a carriage house-turned-love nest with marble-tiled floors, a loft-like ceiling and a bed with gossamer netting and fluffy, feather pillows.
 A Tivoli-lit silk tree created a soft glow over the claw-foot Jacuzzi tub, where heart-shaped soaps in silky satchels sat on a marble stand along with luxury lotions and other thoughtful bath amenities.
 A shiny, restored Model-A Ford was parked outside.